KLadia/Warehouse-Manager/README.md

 * **Daniela Fuenzalida** - SQA and back-end
 * **Kristin Ladia** - Back-end and SQA
 * **Esteban Tavel** - Gui and UML

+## Licensing
+This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details

+## Acknowledgements